Description:

 Detailed Description

-This is a Phase 1, open-label, single-arm, multicenter study to evaluate the safety,
+This is a Phase I/II, open-label, single-arm, multicenter study to evaluate the safety,

-tolerability, and immunogenicity of a single subcutaneous (SC) injection of PolyPEPI1018 as
+tolerability, immunogenicity and efficacy of a multiple subcutaneous injection of

-an add-on immunotherapy to the standard-of-care maintenance therapy in approximately 10
+PolyPEPI1018 as an add-on immunotherapy to the standard-of-care maintenance therapy in

-The study is composed of a 3‑week Screening Period, the administration of a single dose
+The first part of the study investigates the administration of a single vaccine dose during

-Subjects will be monitored every 3 weeks for 12 weeks after administration of PolyPEPI1018
+scan was performed.
+Subjects are monitored every 3 weeks for 12 weeks.

 Trial Arms